nbulischeck/list.h/README.md

 ### SL_FOREACH

 This function iterates over the length of the list and returns the node at each step.
-This is helpful when operating on every node in the list (printing the list, altering each node, or destroying the list).
+This is helpful when operating on every node in the list (printing the list or altering each node).

 Argument 1: The head node of the list